Project lifecycle

 | 1.
 Setup | Prepare templates, rules, and department readiness | Department head, coordinator |

-| 2.
-Proposal | Students create and submit a project idea | Student |

 | 3.
+Proposal | Approved student group leaders create and submit a project idea | Student |

+| 4.
 Review | Proposal is reviewed and either approved or rejected | Coordinator, department head |

-| 4.
+| 5.
 Project activation | Approved proposal becomes a real project and gets an advisor | Coordinator, department head, advisor |

-| 5.
+| 6.
 Milestones | Students deliver work step by step and advisors review it | Student, advisor |

-| 6.
-Evaluation | Evaluators review assigned projects and prepare scoring | Evaluator, coordinator, advisor |

 | 7.
+Evaluation | Evaluators and committee members review assigned projects and prepare scoring | Evaluator, committee member, coordinator, advisor |

-Defense | Defense sessions are scheduled, completed, and recorded | Student, evaluator, coordinator, advisor, department head |
+| 8.
+Defense | Defense sessions are scheduled, completed, and recorded | Student, evaluator, committee member, coordinator, advisor, department head |

 Deep-dive paths from this page